 Dharavandhoo Island is located in Baa Atoll 110 km north of Male.
 With a population of about 800 people, the island has its own airport.

 Bikini beach is quite long and occupies almost the whole northern part of the island.
-The beach has sun beds, hammocks, swings and umbrellas.
-During the off-season, the ocean brings a lot of garbage, which does not always have time to clean up.
+The beach has sunbeds, hammocks, swings, and umbrellas.
+During the off-season (May to November), the ocean brings a lot of garbage, which does not always have time to clean up.
 So be prepared for this.

-The private beach area is marked by small sign, but it is not enclosed.
+The private beach area is marked by a small sign, but it is not enclosed.

 Water entry is not very convenient.
 There are a lot of dead corals, but you can find a sandy place where you can lie and have a rest.

-So it makes sense to go on snorkelling trips.
-For example, you can visit Tourtle Garden (near Soneva Fushi resort).
+So it makes sense to go on snorkeling trips.
+For example, you can visit Turtle Garden (near Soneva Fushi resort).
 There you can see 5-7 turtles at a time.